JGarnica22/PSlab/RNAseq_analysis_fastq/README.md

-# Fastq RNAseq analysis :sparkles:
+# RNAseq data analysis pipeline :dna:

+RNA-sequencing (RNAseq) generates raw data in the _fastq_ format.
+Each sample you sequence will generate a compressed _fastq.gz_ file.
+These files will be used as input for the following analysis pipeline.

-In these scripts it will be described how to perform `fastQC` quality control of fastq files of RNAseq libraries as well as an alignment to a reference genome and counting the number of reads per gene using `STAR` tool.
-Note that these protocol are thought to be processed in the Cluster due to their highly RAM requeriments (for `STAR` ideally 32 GB), however, this code could be use in computer terminal.
+The RNAseq analysis pipeline includes scripts to perform a `FastQC` quality control of each fastq file (sample) followed by the alignment of those to a reference genome and counting the number of reads per gene using the `STAR` tool.
+Note that this pipeline is thought to be run in the Cluster due to its high RAM requirements (for `STAR` ideally 32 GB); however, this code could be run in your computer Terminal, you will need longer time and your computer might overheat a bit.
 These scripts are written in `bash` language.

 ## Quality control of RNA-seq
 FastQC checks on raw sequence data coming from high throughput sequencing pipelines.
 It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.
 FastQC is a cross-platform application, written in java.
 In theory it should run on any platform which has a suitable java runtime environment.
 To run in the Cluster you will need to load the java and fastqc modules (see full bash script).